Explore Courses

 Five Elements of Risk in Project Management

 Let us have a look at the primary aspects of project management risks.
 Each of the five elements of risk is broken down into subcategories.
-For example, the time element includes both scheduled and duration risks.
+A project risk example for the same is, the time element includes both scheduled and duration risks.
 The cost element consists of both budget and expense risk.

 1. Risk Event